 Scenic Paint Department Roles and Responsibilities in Film and Television

 KEY SCENIC ARTIST

-The on set painter must be able to perform all functions of the key scenic artist under the direction of the director of photography, camera operator, and key scenic artist in co-ordination with the on set carpenter and on set dresser.
-Other duties shall include the maintenance and integrity of all sets and set pieces as well as adjusting reflective surfaces in an expedient manner.
+The on-set painter must perform all duties of the key scenic artist while on-set on a shoot day, working under the direction of the cinematographer, camera operator, and key scenic artist in coordination with the on-set carpenter and on-set dresser.

-The duties of the plasterer shall include the preparation of molds for casting on plant-on ornamentation (plaster, rubber or fiberglass resins); preparation and mixing of concrete and supervision of application concrete work.
+The duties of the plasterer include the preparation of moulds for casting of plant-on ornamentation (including plaster, rubber or fibreglass resins), the preparation and mixing of concrete, and supervision of the application of concrete work.

 The duties of the painter shall be to carry out, without direct supervision and to the satisfaction of the key scenic artist, sanding, filling, sealing, priming, undercoating, spray painting, faux cement, painting and varnishing of sets, props, permanent buildings, interior and exterior, both in the studio and on location.

 How would you describe the scenic paint department roles and responsibilities?